dead-claudia/m-iso/README.md

   Possible values (this will error if given an invalid, non-null value):

   - `"html"` - HTML5 (this is the default)
-  - `"html-polygot"` - Polygot HTML markup
+  - `"html-polyglot"` - Polyglot HTML markup
   - `"html4"` - Legacy HTML 4.01
   - `"xhtml"` - Legacy XHTML 1
   - `"xml"` - XML 1.0/1.1